 This 2020 HBO documentary exposes just how fragile the United States election system really is.
+As one of the most interesting and thought-provoking documentaries on our list of political documentaries on HBO Max, we know you’ll enjoy this one.
 Following Finnish hacker and cybersecurity expert Harri Hursti around the country, and the world, as he reveals various electronic voting vulnerabilities.
 TIME Magazine says “‘Kill Chain’ demands that we ask whom we’re trusting, and why.”
 With a rating of 100% from Rotten Tomatoes, this unsettling look at what we take to be democracy is a must-watch.

 Another 100% from Rotten Tomatoes goes to this chilling documentary that examines the effects of disinformation campaigns that spread across social media and beyond, leaching into the very fabric of American society.
 With exclusive interviews with victims and perpetrators of false news stories and insights from a range of experts and reporters, “After Truth” will leave you wondering whether we’ll ever be able to make journalism itself great again.

+While most documentaries about politics cover life on the campaign trail, this documentary sheds light on healthcare and disease in the United States.
 In the 1960s, the U.S. had one of the highest life expectancies in the world, while today we rank lower than most major developed nations – largely due to a spike in so-called deaths of despair: drug overdose, suicide, and chronic liver disease.
-CNN Chief Medical Correspondent Dr. Sanjay Gupta leads the way in this documentary that tries to answer why this is happening while asking, “Could it be that a society gets so stressed out that it actually starts to break?”
+An honest look at the modern health issues we’re facing like drug addiction and access to mental health services, “One Nation Under Stress” unpacks the complex struggles and presents solutions to many of the health problems Americans face every day.
+CNN Chief Medical Correspondent Dr. Sanjay Gupta leads the way in this documentary that tries to answer why this is happening while asking, “Could it be that a society gets so stressed out that it starts to break?”

 Two years into our current administration, award-winning documentary filmmaker Alexandra Pelosi hit the road with one mission: to unearth America’s ongoing culture wars and the deep division that has marked this country in recent years.
+A list of the best political documentaries wouldn’t be complete without traveling on the campaign trail with Alexandra Pelosi.
 Traveling from Texas and Alabama to Virginia and Pennsylvania, Pelosi – also the director behind “The Words that Build America,” “Friends of God: A Road Trip with Alexandra Pelosi” and “Journeys with George” – gets up close and personal with real Americans to hear their unfiltered perspectives and why they believe the things they do.

 With another 100% from Rotten Tomatoes, this documentary investigates the death of Sandra Bland, who at the age of 28 was found hanging in her jail cell after an arrest for a traffic violation.
 Politically active online and in her community, Bland’s passion takes the spotlight via the inclusion of numerous “Sandy Speaks” video blog clips that are intertwined with new and unsettling details about her untimely death.

+Money and the politics behind donations to political parties are often shrouded in secrecy.
+Political documentaries seldom give the depth of insight and clarity “Meet The Donors” does.
 With Alexandra Pelosi behind the camera once again, this documentary explores the often toxic influence of money on politics.
-With exclusive access to the ultra-rich donor class of America, Pelosi talks to Republicans and Democrats alike to understand why they and associated special-interests groups choose to pour their millions into the U.S. elections.
+With exclusive access to the ultra-rich donor class of America, Pelosi talks to Republicans and Democrats alike to understand why they and associated special-interest groups choose to pour their millions into the U.S. elections.
 She also hears from the other side: those raising funds to get money out of politics.

 In an issue that continues to haunt the United States, gun violence is responsible for 32,000 American deaths per year.
 That’s an average of 88 individuals every day.
 Using news accounts, police investigations, and social media to tell their stories, “Requiem for the Dead” focuses on a relatively small selection of such victims who lost their lives by murder, accident, or suicide in the spring of 2014.